Essential work on the Brighton Main Line

 Why is the work needed?

-The busy Brighton Main Line is among the most complex and congested routes in the country.
-With the infrastructure being some of the oldest and most intensively used.
-Without significant investment, performance and journey times will be constrained.
+The busy Brighton Main Line is among the most complex and congested routes in the country, with some of the most intensively used infrastructure in the country.

 We know closing the railway at any time of the year causes inconvenience, but with the Brighton Main Line being a key route for the leisure and tourism industry on the south coast, we only work in the summer months when we have no alternative.
 That means that every winter, we have a series of vital maintenance closures on sections of the Brighton Main Line.